cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 ## Testing the New Homepage
 As of May 30, the new homepage is still under experimentation and hidden behind a feature flag.
 It can be tested in our nightly builds, or you if you pull down the Firefox iOS repo  (https://github.com/mozilla-mobile/firefox-ios), the feature flag has been enabled in dev mode by default.
 See details on configuration in [homepageRebuildFeature.yaml](https://github.com/mozilla-mobile/firefox-ios/blob/8523c4d4697662405dd6e1eba2a05dab0bca89fa/firefox-ios/nimbus-features/homepageRebuildFeature.yaml#L3).

-## Final thoughts + wrap up
-Overall, I feel very fortunate to be able to work on this rewrite on a large feature using modern APIs and gained more confidence in working with our Redux architecture.
-Previously, I haven't really worked with the homepage.
-With the homepage rebuild, I avoided going too much out of scope, so some areas are not adopting Redux fully and still follow MVVM (wallpapers) and the cell UI + data layer was reused.
-Having this experience, I was able to solidify my knowledge in diffable datasource, compositional layout and improving our guidelines in Redux.

-Leading this project gives me more confidence to take on bigger project.
-While I was able to break a complex project in to separate tasks, I would like to have worked more closely with other engineers throughout the project.
-I was grateful that my teammate has also helped me with wallpapers and scrolling logic when I was out of office.
-During the time where we were both discussing the project, I really enjoyed to conversations and pairing we had.

 ### Checklist
 While working on this project from end to end, I developed a checklist for myself that I hope to expand + continue for the future.
 Happy to hear any feedback on this list.